WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 I = \lambda x. \ x
 $$

-Look how perfect it is, it just returns its argument completely *unchanged*.
+Look how perfect it is; it returns its argument completely *unchanged*.
 It doesn't get any simpler than that.
-However, doing essentially nothing is surprisingly useful in some cases.
+However, doing nothing is surprisingly helpful in some cases.
-One could also say that the identity combinator is a **fixed-point combinator**.
+The identity combinator is also a **fixed-point combinator**.
 Some use the definition notation with $\equiv$ instead of $=$, but I prefer the latter.

 > **Example**